Kosisochi/DataAnalysisPortfolio/Myntra Product Catalog Project/README.md

 ## Skills Required
 - PowerBI, DAX

 #  Project Title: Myntra Product Catalog.
-Myntra is an e-commerce platform originating from India.
+Myntra is a major Indian fashion e-commerce company headquartered in Bengaluru, Karnataka, India.
+The company was founded in 2007 to sell personalized gift items.
+In May 2014, Myntra.com was acquired by Flipkart.
 It sells clothing itesm from multiple curated brands.
-It services woem, men, girls, boys and usiex for bith adults and kids.
+It services women, men, girls, boys and unisex for both adults and kids.

 # Data:
-Data Source: The data was download from Kaggle [Add link Here] Data Description: it contains .... rows and ... colums.
-The colums headers are :  ......
+**Data Source**: The data was download from Kaggle [Click Here To Download](https://www.kaggle.com/datasets/shivamb/fashion-clothing-products-catalog?resource=download)
+**Data Description**: It contains 12491 rows and 8 colums.
+The colums headers are : Product ID (unique column), Price INR, Gender, Primary Color, ProductName, ProductBrand, NumImages, Decription

-Data Cleaning: No data cleaning step was required because the data was already in the format required.
+**Data Cleaning**: No data cleaning step was required because the data was already in the format required.
-Data Quality Checks: Rows are completed, all datatype are corrected.
+**Data Quality Checks**: Rows are completed, all datatype are corrected.
-The color colums has some missing values which was replaced wtih text "Not Specified".
+The Primary Color colums has some missing values which was replaced wtih text "Not Specified".
 A new column "Color" was created.

 ```sql
 Color =
 IF(